Top 10 Ways to Earn or Make Money Online

 8 – Start your own website

 If you’ve ever seen the film “The Social Network” then you’ve most likely had your brain spinning as to what website you can start-up to make you billions.
-And of course there are lots of stories out there about successful students who have started a site while at university, or even bought a domain name and later sold it for 1000s.
-In fact, Save the Student is one such example of a website started at university by Owen Burek in his first year, which has since grown into a full-time and successful enterprise.
+And of course, there are lots of stories out there about successful students who have started a site while at university, or even bought a domain name and later sold it for 1000s.
+In fact, Save the Student is one such example of a website started at a university by Owen Burek in his first year, which has since grown into a full-time and successful enterprise.

 7 – Write and publish an eBook

 The key to success with eBooks is to create value, and write non-fiction.
-Simply bundling information you have researched and complied on a common problem (eg. ‘secrets’ to finding a job) and then presenting it in an easy to digest format (an eBook) justifies someone spending a few quid on it.
+Simply bundling information you have researched and compiled on a common problem (eg. ‘secrets’ to finding a job) and then presenting it in an easy to digest format (an eBook) justifies someone spending a few quid on it.
 Another big tip is to have a great cover designed so it stands out, and once your book is live on the Kindle store (approval takes less than 48 hours) it’s really important to get some reviews so it shows up higher in results.
 Encourage readers to leave an honest review at the end of your book.

 6 – Affiliate marketing

 If you’ve got a good presence on social media or perhaps you even have a blog or website, you can start bringing in money immediately by promoting all sorts of companies, products, services and offers online.
 Affiliate Window logo sign up to an affiliate network such as Affiliate Window, check their offers blog or browse the merchant listings to find something you think your friends would be interested in, grab your affiliate link and share it.
 If someone buys (can be within up to 90 days) using your link you’ll make a nice commission.
 To take it a step further, set up a website or a topical Facebook page and invite all your friends to join it and post your affiliate offers on there.